 An important sign that someone is developing problems with the arteries in the legs is pain in the calf.
 This usually occurs after walking a particular distance.
 For example, someone may develop pain or cramping in the calf each time they walk for five minutes.
 Stopping to rest allows enough blood to return to the muscles and the pain goes away.
 Further walking will cause the soreness to return.
 This is known as intermittent claudication.
 Unfortunately, many people have PAD but they do not have this warning sign.

 As the peripheral vascular disease worsens, the skin on the feet will become less supple and hair growth on the foot will stop.
 The skin will feel cool to the touch and have a shiny appearance.
 Abrasions, skin cuts and other foot problems will be slow to heal or will not heal at all.
 In severe cases gangrene will develop necessitating amputation.

 Treatment of Peripheral Arterial Disease

-If you suspect you have PAD, talk to Dr Helms or Dr Bowers about an important screening test that can diagnose PAD.
+If you suspect you have PAD, talk to one of our doctors about an important screening test that can diagnose PAD.
 If you do have PAD, you will need to be evaluated by a doctor who specializes in treating the arteries.
 The vascular specialist can determine the extent of the problem and work with you to develop the best plan for your treatment.